gabrieldansereau/ms_downscaling_metawebs/README.md

 the downscaled metaweb we can create maps of network properties (e.g. number of links, connectance) measured on the local probabilities, display their spatial distribution, and compute some traditional community-level measures such as species richness.
+We chose to compute and display the expected number of links [measured on probabilistic networks following @Poisot2016StrPro; also see
-We can also calculate the uncertainty associated with the network and community measurements and compare their spatial distribution (see Supplementary Material).
-We computed expected metrics on probabilistic networks following @Poisot2016StrPro [see @Gravel2019BriElt for a similar example].
+@Gravel2019BriElt for a similar example] as its relationship with species richness has been highlighted in a spatial context in recent studies [@Galiana2021SpaSca; @Galiana2022EcoNet].
+We also computed the uncertainty associated with the community and network measurements (richness variance and link variance, respectively) and compared their spatial distribution (see Supplementary Material).

 ### Analyses of results by ecoregions